rmoroz20/Neuroflow/documents/documentation.md

 Using a SQL database with something like the Flask-Login library would allow a lot more breathing room in maintaining the database of user information and mood data, like hashing passwords for security, or enabling users to login using emails.

 Ideally, I would like to add a wider range of moods for the user to choose from, or have a choice between preselected moods and a numbered scale.
 Allowing the user to submit notes relating to their chosen mood, like a diary entry, could also be an interesting feature.
-Having the date be outputted to the user in standard readable form would also be a change.
+Having the date be outputted to the user in standard readable form would also be a change, as there could be an option to filter moods by their date POSTed.